 - relief that the person is no longer in pain

-- shocked that you feel relieved to be free of the burden of caring and can now make plans for your future
+- shock that you feel relieved to be free of the burden of caring and can now make plans for your future

 - guilt about things you did or didn’t do, about not being there at the time of death, or about how you are feeling

 - All these reactions are common.
-Feeling relief or guilt is not a sign that you didn’t care.
-These emotions may come and go and change in intensity over time.
+These emotions may come and go and change over time.
 Be kind to yourself.
 You do not need to rush to make decisions about your life.